jeonghlee12/MA_Research/README.md

 # Directory
 - The Simulation code folder contains the simulation code for producing the simulated data.
+  - Includes a sample windows shell file for running code on servers.
 - The Data folder contains the simulated Data
 - The Jupyter Notebooks serve to visualize the data and export them for $\LaTeX$ integration.
 - The Export files folder contain the outputed results that were exported for $\LaTeX$ use.